raganwald/raganwald.github.com/_posts/2015-11-03-a-coding-problem.md

 That's right, we create a stream of events that merges the streams from each server.
 We can then write filters and pattern matchers that operates on the merged stream.

 Now perhaps this won't happen in JavaScript.
-And perhaps there will be some mechanism other than an ECMAScript Iterator for representing a real time screen.
+And perhaps there will be some mechanism other than an ECMAScript Iterator for representing a real time stream.
 But somewhere, there will be some code that merges streams, and demonstrating an aptitude for understanding such algorithms is certainly demonstrating on-the-job skills.

 ### conclusion